 Skip to main content

-Morgan Weisman, a Product Marketing Manager for Google for Education, shares her stories of how Google products are changing the lives of educators globally.
+Morgan Weisman, a Product Marketing Manager for Google for Education, shares her work is changing the lives of educators globally.

 What inspired you to join Teach For America?

-I majored in human and organizational development, with a double-minor in Spanish and political science.
-I took a legislation and lobbying class my junior year, where I sat in on the Tennessee House of Representatives Committee on Education once a week for an entire semester.
+I took a legislation and lobbying class in college, where I sat in on the Tennessee House of Representatives Committee on Education once a week for an entire semester.
 What I saw appalled me: Decision-makers snoozing, leaving the room, and generally not respecting the student and teacher groups coming in and lobbying.
-I thought, “These are the people making decisions about education?
+I thought, “These are the people making decisions about education?”
 I poked my head far out of my bubble and learned about TFA, hoping to learn about education the best way I knew how: On the ground as a teacher...to then eventually go effectuate policy.

 What's your favorite memory from the classroom?

-One memory that continues to pop out in my mind is from my first year teaching.
-My dad came to visit my classroom, in October.
+During my first year of teaching, my dad came to visit my classroom.
 My students were all sitting on the carpet, and in my morning message, I asked them who they thought our surprise visitor was.
 They took one look at the white man in a suit in our classroom, and immediately screamed out, “It’s the President!”
 Recovering from laughing, I said, “No, it’s not the President.
 Who else can it be?”
 They screamed, “It’s Abraham Lincoln!!”
 Once again, I said, “It can’t possibly be him, who else is it?” and they yelled out, “It’s Barack Obama!”

 I almost wish I had let it continue, but after we had a nice discussion of why it couldn’t be the President, Lincoln, or Obama, they discovered it was my dad.
 They couldn’t fathom that Ms. Weisman’s dad was actually in our classroom, and they got to ask him any question they wanted (What was I like when I was their age?
 What was my favorite book?
 Where did he live?
 Did he go to Vanderbilt too?)
 It was one of my most treasured moments, where my dad was able to see me as an adult, teaching and responsible for twenty-five curious, bright, incredible five-year-olds, and where I was able to share my biggest fan right back with my students.